Establishing an Indigenous Protected Area

 - the decision-making structures that will govern how they make management decisions

-- the World Conservation Union category that will guide the way the Indigenous Protected Area is managed.
+- the International Union for Conservation of Nature category that will guide the way the Indigenous Protected Area is managed.

 Communities need to have a ratified plan of management in place before an Indigenous Protected Area can be declared.
 Landowners choose to declare the Indigenous Protected Area and invite the Austalian Government to recognise the declaration.